The Dos and Don’ts of Sharing Food During a Pandemic

 - Dry your hands with a disposable hand towel.

-Since germs can be easily spread through food, it is recommended that you avoid potlucks, buffets and sharing snacks that are touched by others (like bringing a bowl of popcorn to share in the breakroom).
-A great way to share treats without transferring germs is by sharing foods that are already pre-packaged.
+If you are concerned about contamination of food or food packaging, share foods that are pre-packaged.
 This way, the food itself won’t be handled by potentially soiled hands.
 Just be sure to disinfect the packaging and wash your hands before enjoying.